 Ashely Griffith, Office Manager

 Ashley is originally from Northern New Jersey.
 She graduated from Eastern University with her B.L.A in 2009.
 While teaching preschool in Camp Hill, PA, she received her CDA, Child Development Associate, from Penn State Harrisburg in 2011.
 After receiving her CDA, she moved back to the Main Line area, where she has worked full time as an assistant general manager, while completing her Associate Degree in Applied Science.
-Ashley looks forward to learning the intricacies of the dance profession while aiding in the administrative side of Studio 180.
+Ashley looks forward to learning the intricacies of the dance profession while aiding in the administrative side of things.